 First is to look and watch

 It’s never too early to start observing.
 Supervision needs and physical changes are usually gradual and increase slowly over time.
 If you're having to do more for your loved one during your visits, pay attention to what you're having to do, don't just blindly do it.
 Question why you are having to do more, or new tasks.

 Likewise, when you visit, observe how they walk, get out of a chair, the cleanliness of the home, clothes, and themselves (hygiene).
 Observe unkept areas, especially the bathroom and kitchen.
 Also look for signs of "nesting" - dishes, blankets, pillows, and other comforts all in one area, perhaps on and around a recliner or the sofa.
 Excess trash and laundry.
 Maybe broken items or items that need to be repaired or replaced sitting on the floor or tabletop.

 Additional indicators that older people need help to continue to live independently may be:

-- Soup or microwavable dishes are eaten most meals, or meals appeared to be skipped.
+Soup or microwavable dishes are eaten most meals, or meals appear to be skipped.

 Second is listen